 You’re Considering a Bathroom Remodel.
 Now What?

-This guide is the result of years of experience helping people just like you realize their dreams for their home.
-We’ve seen many clients through the struggles of this process, and we strive to make it easier for everyone considering embarking on the remodeling journey.
-Some of the information included here is taken from the National Kitchen and Bath Association (NKBA).
-All of the photos used throughout are from Melton Design Build projects.
+This guide is a result of years of experience helping people like you create their dream bathrooms.
+We know the process inside and out, including all the potential struggles and bumps in the road.
+Our goal is to make it easy and fun for everyone considering embarking on the remodeling journey.
+Some of the information included in this guide is taken from the National Kitchen and Bath Association (NKBA) and all of the photos used throughout are from Melton Design Build projects.

 Step 1: Assess Your Needs

-You’re considering a bathroom remodel, but have you thought about what you don’t like about your current bathroom and what you’d like to accomplish with the remodel?
-Spend some time with the Bathroom Evaluation Worksheet to help you think about what’s working and what’s not, which will help in the planning and design stage of your project.
+You’ve probably thought a lot about what you would like to have in your dream bathroom, but have you thought about what you dislike about your current one?
+Spend some time with the bathroom evaluation worksheet to help you determine what’s working and, perhaps more importantly, what’s not.
+This will be key information in the planning and design phases of your project.

 Step 2: Establish a Budget

-Oftentimes we hear from clients that they have no idea what a bathroom remodel costs.
-Pricing for bathroom remodels run a wide range depending on the size, types of fixtures and finishes, whether the space is being reconfigured or not, as well as many other factors.
-It’s important to think about how much you’d like to invest in the project as well as what funds you have available.
-Check out our financing worksheet for the types of loan products that are available for remodeling projects as well as a loan-to-value worksheet.
-For more detailed information, please consult a loan officer to find out which option is best for you.
+We often hear from clients that they have no idea what a bathroom remodel costs.
+Pricing for bathroom remodels can have a wide range and depend on a variety of factors, such as the size of the bathroom, types of fixtures and finishes, if there are layout changes, and more.
+It’s important to have an idea of how much you’d like to invest into your project and whether or not it’s realistic with everything you want to do.
+Check out our financing worksheet and our loan-to-value worksheet for information on the types of loan products that are available for remodeling projects.
+For more detailed information, consult with a loan officer to find out which option is best for you.

 Step 3: Engage a Professional